 The dashboard and instrument panel layout and design are sharp and efficient, finished in graphite with orange mood lighting for the gauges.
 The climate ducts are round and balanced, and the knobs are easy to understand and operate.
 The leather-wrapped steering wheel on the EX feels great, and there are steering wheel controls, as well.

-There's a storage compartment right on top of the dashboard, more convenient for the driver than the good-sized glovebox because it's easily reachable.
+Cubby storage includes a compartment on top of the dashboard, more convenient for the driver than the glovebox because it's easily reachable.
 For its part, the glovebox is a good size.
 The automatic shift lever is located up on the center stack, giving more room for the console between the seats, which is deep and square.
 Forward of the console compartment there are two fixed cupholders and a slot for a cell phone.

-The interior is nice and quiet; about the loudest cabin noise comes from the tires over fr
+The interior is nice and quiet; most noise comes from the tires over fre

-The V6 only costs $1000 more, however, and gets just one or two less miles per gallon, and comes with a fifth gear in the Sportmatic transmission.
-You don't really need the extra speed of the V6, but it's very quiet and makes the whole car feel smoother and more solid.
+The V6 only costs $1000 more, however, and gets just one or two fewer miles per gallon, and comes with a fifth gear in the Sportmatic transmission.
+You don't really need the extra speed of the V6, but it's very quiet and makes the vehicle feel smoother and more solid.
 And if you carry six or seven passengers using the optional third-row seat, you'll appreciate the extra 20 horsepower.
 The 2.7-liter V6 produces 182 horsepower and comes with a five-speed automatic transmission with Sportmatic.
 The V6 gets an EPA-estimated 18/27 mpg, making it a good value.

-Our LX came with the four-cylinder.
-Passing trucks on two-lane roads, the four-speed automatic kicked down smoothly and the engine scooted the car forward quickly and silently.
+With the four-cylinder engine we found passing trucks on two-lane roads easy.
+The four-speed automatic kicked down smoothly and the engine scooted the car forward quickly and silently.
 We played with the Sportmatic and found it well-programmed.
 We ran the Rondo up to 80 mph where it was quiet and smooth, feeling like no more than 70.
 We also did time in Phoenix rush-hour traffic, and the LX was a great zoom-around-town vehicle.
 At idle, you can barely tell the engine is running.